About Me

 I’m a research scientist at Cohere for AI, where I conduct research on large language models, centered around multilinguality, reinforcement learning, and evaluation.
 Previously I worked at Google Research, Montreal, with a focus on machine translation.
 Very broadly speaking, I am interested in the intersection of natural language processing (NLP) and machine learning, especially where multiple languages come into play.

-In my PhD (Heidelberg University, Germany) I investigated how reinforcement learning algorithms can be used to turn weak supervision signals from users into meaningful updates for a machine translation system (=RLHF before it was cool).
-More recently, I have focused on improving multilinguality, language diversity and data quality in machine translation and related applications.
+Previously, in my PhD at Heidelberg University, Germany, I investigated how reinforcement learning algorithms can be used to turn weak supervision signals from users into meaningful updates for a machine translation system (=RLHF before it was cool).

-3. Science outreach: Get the general public, especially highschool students, more interested in research in machine learning to grow a better understanding of what our current methods look like and where their limitations are.
+- Science outreach: Get the general public more interested in research in machine learning to grow a better understanding of what our current methods look like and where their limitations are.

 News